riceissa/issarice.com/wiki/betting.md

     I don't think these are acknowledged very often, although as long as people are betting on relatively "large" events that are difficult to affect, this point is minor.
+  * Claims that betting "taxes bullshit" or "fights hyperbole" rely on the penalty of losing to be greater than the benefit of making those hyperbolic claims in the first place.
+    And, again, one cannot just look at the outcome of a *single bet* and claim that "I fought hyperbole and won".
+  * Until betting frequently becomes the norm, betting does not seem especially lucrative.
+    It requires people who are willing to take you on the bet, to give you odds that are favorable enough, the cost of being informed about the thing you are betting on, the cost of due diligence to ensure your opponent will pay up, etc.
+  * A possible scenario I want to think more about: a world where there is a constant stream of low-stakes bets (from some authority) on which one is required to take a position.
+    The authority then matches you with someone taking the opposite position.
+    Or perhaps people submit their subjective probabilities and the authority matches people up with suitable odds (as long as subjective probabilities differ, the authority can devise odds that are profitable to both sides each given their own expectation?).

+Not all of the above points are unique to betting.

+I plan to write more about why I like betting later.

 [news]: http://econlog.econlib.org/archives/2011/03/the_case_agains_6.html "Bryan Caplan.
 “The Case Against News”.
 EconLog.
 March 5, 2011."
 [super]: https://en.wikipedia.org/wiki/Superforecasting